bigbrozer/publii-luci-theme/README.md

 ### Adding a portfolio image

-The portfolio (index page) is composed of posts with only a `title`, a `featured image` and ensure `Other options ➔ Post template ➔ Image for the portfolio` is set.
+The portfolio (on homepage) is composed of posts with only a `title`, a `featured image` and ensure `Other options ➔ Post template ➔ Image for the portfolio` is set.

 This combination will show the picture with a lightbox effect.
 The `title` is used as the image caption.

+### Adding a post index page

+To generate a post index page where you can list all available posts, create a new post with a title like **Post index**, hide it and tag it `post-index`.

+You will see a link appearing below the **Readings** section from homepage to access the post index page.

 ### Theme settings